-RW/FF (Radio Mode)
+RW/FF

-Pressing the rewind/fast forward button causes the tuner to search for the next frequency in the direction of the arrows.
-This feature operates in either AM, FM or Satellite (if equipped) frequencies.
+Pressing the RW (Rewind) or FF (Fast Forward) buttons causes the tuner to search for the next frequency in the direction of the arrows.
+This feature operates in either AM or FM frequencies.

-TUNE Control (Radio Mode)
+TUNE Control

 Turn the right side rotary control clockwise to increase or counter-clockwise to decrease the frequency.